Easy-to-read medicine information about chickenpox vaccine – what it is, how to take it safely and possible side effects.

 Chickenpox tends to be more severe in adolescents and adults, pregnant women and their unborn babies and people of any age with poorly functioning immune systems.
 Read more about chickenpox.

 Chickenpox during pregnancy can spread to your baby.
 The highest risk is during the first 20 weeks of pregnancy.
 Up to 2 in 100 infants exposed to chickenpox before birth will be born with congenital varicella syndrome and may have skin scarring, eye, limb and brain abnormalities, developmental delay and a poor outcome.
 Up to 30 in 100 newborn babies with chickenpox develop severe disease that can result in death.
-If you’re pregnant and think you have been exposed to chickenpox, you should have a blood test to check whether you’re immune.

 Who should be immunised against chickenpox?